 1.1 Who should read this practice note?

-Practitioners preparing a will or lifetime gift for a client who wishes to leave a gift to:
+Practitioners preparing a will for a client who wishes to leave a gift to:

-- the person preparing the will or lifetime gift, or supervising its preparation;
+- the person preparing the will, or supervising its preparation;

 - a member of the immediate family of the person preparing or supervising the preparation of the will or lifetime gift;

-- a member of the immediate family of that partner or employee; and
+- a member of the immediate family of that partner or employee; and/or

-- someone closely connected with the business entity preparing the will or lifetime gift.
+- someone closely connected with the business entity preparing the will.

 1.2 What is the issue?